AlexanderOchoaH/Analysis-of-Ancient-DNA-Samples/README.md

 # Analysis of Ancient DNA Samples

-### 1. Pipeline for Genus Abundance Estimation from Ancient DNA PE Reads.
+### 1. Pipeline for Genus Abundance Estimation from Ancient DNA PE Reads

 Step 1: Used AdapterRemoval v2.3.2 (Schubert et al. 2016; [https://github.com/MikkelSchubert/adapterremoval](url)) for the trimming and collapsing of AVITI PE150 reads.